Colombia, FARC peace talks delayed until Monday

 The discussions, which had been set to begin on Thursday, are the latest attempt to resolve a five-decade war that has left thousands dead and millions more displaced since the founding of the Revolutionary Armed Forces of Colombia, or FARC.

-Negotiations promise to be complicated, with items on the agenda that will almost certainly cause roadblocks and heated discussion.
-The five-point agenda kicks off with an analysis of rural development.
+Negotiations promise to be complicated, with points on the agenda that will almost certainly cause roadblocks and heated discussion.
+The five-point agenda kicks off with analysis of rural development.

 "On Monday the 19th in Havana, Cuba, the negotiators will start discussion on the agreed agenda."